Nkosinathi-Bonga-James-Mncube/Practice_projects/100_days_of_code_python/day-18/drawing_shapes/README.md

 # Drawing Shapes
- - Creating shapes from 3 to 10 sides with random colours using Turtle package
+ - Creating shapes from 3 to 10 sides with random colours using Turtle
  # Packages
   - Turtle: https://pypi.org/project/PythonTurtle/
 # Demo